adywizard/car-locator/README.md

 Added more animations and cleaned all unnecessary files from build, added automatic location saving after bluetooth disconnection with choosen device, and automatic parking alarm reminder.
- ***Do not rely to much on those two new features***, on newer versions of Android, alarms are not very precise depending on how much vendor try to optimize the battery life, on some devices exact alarm might work without issues as well as being fiered after 3 houres on some other brands.
+ ***Do not rely too much on those two new features***, on newer versions of Android, alarms are not very precise depending on how much vendor try to optimize the battery life, on some devices exact alarm might work without issues as well as being fiered after 3 hours on some other brands, there's an option which exclude this app from battery optimizations if granted, app can fire exact alarms at any given time.

-Also gathering location in the background isn't very reliable when screen is off as android constantly tries to trottle location access which is easily visible while debugging with background location on.
+Also gathering location in the background isn't very reliable when screen is off as android constantly tries to trottle location access which is easily visible while debugging with background location on, so the best option is to have screen on

 ***In order to schedule exact alarms app needs REQUEST_IGNORE_BATTERY_OPTIMIZATIONS permission, latest apk has it built in, there's new item in the drawer "Allowe exact alarms", that will ensure correct alarm firing when parking alarm is set.***